Bioconductor/Contributions/CONTRIBUTING.md

 To submit a package to _Bioconductor_:

 1. Create your own [GitHub repository][2], containing source code structured as an _R_ package.
-The source code must be in a default 'master' branch of your GitHub repository.
-The master branch must contain only package code.
+The source code must be in the default branch of your GitHub repository.
+You cannot specify any alternative branches; the default branch is utilized.
+The default branch must contain only package code.
+Any files or directories for other applications (Github Actions, devtool, etc) should be in a different branch.

 1. [Add SSH public key(s)][12] to your GitHub account.
 SSH keys will be used during and after package acceptance for updating the